HuolalaTech/request/README.md

 > NOTE 2: The `files` field
 >
 > 1. In browsers, the file is represented as a Blob or File object, whereas in other MiniProgram platforms, the file is represented as a string filePath.
-> 2. NOTE: MiniProgram platforms doese not suport multiple files uploading in once.
+> 2. MiniProgram platforms doese not suport multiple files uploading in once.

+> NOTE 3: The `responseType` field
+>
+> 1. The values of `blob` and `document` can only be used on browser.
+> 2. The `responseType` can not be used with `files` on MiniProgram platforms.

+> NOTE 4: The `withCredentials` field
+>
+> 1. This can only be used on browser.

 ## Return (Promise<?>)